dustincheung/KanbanApp/README.md

 # [KanbanTool](https://mykanbantool.herokuapp.com/):memo:

-KanbanTool is a full stack web application built with React Redux for the front-end, Spring Boot for the back-end and MySQL for the database.
+KanbanTool is a full stack web application built with **React Redux** for the front-end, **Spring Boot** for the **REST API** back-end, **JPA** for object-relational mapping, and **MySQL** for the database.
 KanbanTool provides users with a clear easy to use gui so that they are able to apply Kanban Methodology to all their personal projects!
 More specifically, it allows users to modify and manage their personal projects and project's sub tasks while also providing them with insightful statistics about completion.
 It supports the following use cases:
 * User Authentication (JSON Web Tokens w/ Spring Security)
 * creating a project